-Private education lenders-whether banks or nonbanks-must comply with Federal consumer financial laws to the extent that the law applies to the particular lender and its activities:
+Private education lenders and student loan servicers-whether banks or nonbanks-must comply with federal consumer financial laws to the extent that the law applies to the particular entity and its activities:

 - The Truth in Lending Act (TILA) and its implementing regulation, Regulation Z, generally impose requirements on lenders for private education loans, including disclosure of terms and interest rates.
 They also impose requirements on lenders regarding advertising of these terms, crediting of payments, and treatment of credit balances with respect to closed-end consumer credit transactions.
 In 2009, Regulation Z was amended following the passage of the Higher Education Opportunity Act (HEOA) to add disclosure and timing requirements that apply specifically to creditors making private education loans.
-TILA, as amended by the HEOA, also bans prepayment penalties on private education loans. - The Electronic Funds Transfer Act (EFTA) and its implementing regulation, Regulation E, impose requirements if the loan servicer of the private education loan within the scope of coverage obtains recurring electronic payments from borrowers. - The Fair Debt Collection Practices Act (FDCPA) governs the activities of debt collectors. - The Fair Credit Reporting Act (FCRA), and its implementing regulation, Regulation V, require entities that furnish information to consumer reporting agencies to have reasonable policies and procedures on the accuracy and integrity of information they furnish to consumer reporting agencies.
+TILA, as amended by the HEOA, also bans prepayment penalties on private education loans.
+8 - The Electronic Funds Transfer Act (EFTA) and its implementing regulation, Regulation E, impose requirements if the loan servicer of the education loan within the scope of coverage obtains recurring electronic payments from borrowers. - The Fair Debt Collection Practices Act (FDCPA) governs the activities of debt collectors. - The Fair Credit Reporting Act (FCRA), and its implementing regulation, Regulation V, require entities that furnish information to consumer reporting agencies to have reasonable policies and procedures to ensure the accuracy and integrity of information they furnish to consumer reporting agencies.
 FCRA and Regulation V also require that lenders give risk-based pricing notices when, based on consumer reports, they give borrowers materially less favorable loan terms than a substantial proportion of other consumers to which they lend.
 FCRA and Regulation V also put restrictions on the use and dissemination of various types of consumer information.
-In addition, FCRA and Regulation V require that when a consumer reporting agency notifies a furnisher of a consumer dispute, that the furnisher reinvestigate the dispute.
+In addition, when a consumer reporting agency notifies a furnisher of a consumer dispute, FCRA and Regulation V require the furnisher to reinvestigate the dispute.
 They also require furnishers to handle disputes submitted directly to the furnisher by consumers about information the lender furnished to the consumer reporting agency.
-They also place limits on obtaining or using medical information when determining eligibility for a student loan.
+They also place limits on obtaining or using medical information when determining eligibility for a student loan. - The Equal Credit Opportunity Act (ECOA) makes it unlawful to discriminate against any applicant for credit with respect to any aspect of a credit transaction: - on the basis of race, color, religion, national origin, sex or marital status, or age (provided the applicant has the capacity to contract); - because all or part of the applicant's income derives from any public assistance program; or because the applicant has in good faith exercised any right under the Consumer Credit Protection Act.

-7 15 U.S.C.
+8 15 U.S.C.
 1650(e).